-Alfie Boe is fast becoming the UK's favourite tenor and it is easy to see why.
+Alfie Boe is arguably the UK's favourite tenor and it is easy to see why.
 In 2010, at the request of Sir Cameron Mackintosh, he took on the lead role of Jean Valjean in the sold-out 25th anniversary concert performances of Les Miserables at the O2 Arena in London.
 Alfie was such a success, that he was asked to reprise the lead role again in the summer of 2011 in the West-End to great critical acclaim.

-Since then Alfie has released top selling solo albums which have sold in excess of 1 Million copies: 'Bring Him Home', ‘Alfie' and 'Storyteller'.
-2012 was an instrumental year which saw Alfie on sold-out UK and USA tours, performing on the balcony of Buckingham Palace at the Queen's Diamond Jubilee concert to a television audience of 16.9 million and the release of his best-selling autobiography 'My Story.'
+Since then, Alfie has released top selling solo albums which have sold in excess of 1 Million copies: Bring Him Home, Alfie and Storyteller.
+2012 was an instrumental year which saw Alfie Boe on sold-out UK and USA tours, performing on the balcony of Buckingham Palace at HM The Queen's Diamond Jubilee concert to a television audience of 16.9 million and the release of his best-selling autobiography My Story.

 At the age of 17, Alfie Boe became an apprentice mechanic at the TVR factory in Bispham, Blackpool.
 He enjoyed entertaining his colleagues by singing opera arias while he polished the cars, and one day was overheard by a client with connections in the music industry who was so impressed, he suggested Boe should go to London and audition for the D'Oyly Carte Opera Company.